usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 1. Not exceeding $50,000 for a first violation; and
 2. Not exceeding $100,000 for any subsequent violation.
-{% enddetails %}

-{% details How will violations be counted in determining whether a particular violation is &quot;first&quot;
+#### How will violations be counted in determining whether a particular violation is &quot;first&quot;
-or &quot;subsequent&quot;? %}
+or &quot;subsequent&quot;?

 All violations found in the first suit against a covered entity are considered to be the first violation, so that the maximum penalty that may be assessed in that suit is $50,000.
 A &quot;subsequent&quot; violation would not be found until the Department brought a second suit against the same covered entity.
 The maximum penalty in each suit after the first suit is $100,000.
-{% enddetails %}

-{% details Will good faith efforts be considered in determining the amount of civil penalty?  %}
+#### Will good faith efforts be considered in determining the amount of civil penalty?  %}
 Yes.
 In considering what amount of civil penalty, if any, is appropriate, the court is required to give consideration to any good faith effort or attempt by the covered entity